-As a contractor, you are self-employed.
-With this comes both a standard income tax and a self-employment tax.
+As a contractor, you are self-employed, which means you are subject to a standard income tax and a self-employment tax.
 The self-employed tax is a Social Security and Medicare tax that is assessed on contractors and other self-employed individuals.

 Note that you’ll claim income generated from contract work whether you do so as your primary occupation or a side business, provided that you have a net income of at least $400 or meet one of the other Form 1040 filing requirements.
-You’ll also have to pay quarterly taxes.
+You’ll have to make quarterly payments.

-According to the IRS, gambling winnings are fully taxable income.
+Gambling winnings are fully taxable income, according to the IRS.
 These include winnings from bingo, casinos, dog races, horse races, poker tournaments, raffles and more.
 Also included are cash prizes such as lottery winnings.

-One that would be easy to overlook is a non-cash prize.
+One of the easiest winnings to overlook for taxes, however, is a non-cash prize.
 If you win a prize such as a car or vacation, you must report the fair market value of it on your taxes.

 Note that you may deduct gambling losses, but only enough to offset your winnings.
-So, if you hit the Atlantic City casinos and win $500 and lose $700 next time around, you could cancel out your winnings and pay no taxes on them.
+So, if you hit the casino, win $500, and lose $700 next time around, you could cancel out your winnings and pay no taxes on them.
 However, the remaining $200 will be treated as money spent and is still taxable.

 Gifts that you give to someone else could be taxable.
-The good news it that you can give up to $13,000 worth of gifts to an unlimited amount of recipients tax-free.
-That’s $13,000 per person, so you could, for instance, buy each of your four grandchildren a $13,000 car without giving a “gift” to Uncle Sam.
+The good news is that you can give up to $14,000 as a gift to an unlimited number of recipients tax-free.
+So you could, for instance, give your children or grandchildren $14,000 each without owing anything to Uncle Sam.

-Additionally, certain gifts are considered non-taxable income altogether.
+Additionally, certain gifts are not taxable.
 These include: